ReactiveMongo/reactivemongo-site/releases/0.12/documentation/advanced-topics/commands.md

 > The `.count` operation is now directly available on collection.

 Some widely used commands, like [`Count`](../../api/index.html#reactivemongo.api.commands.CountCommand) or [`FindAndModify`](../../api/index.html#reactivemongo.api.commands.FindAndModifyCommand), are available in ReactiveMongo.
-But how to run commands that are not explicitly supported?
+But how to run commands that are not yet provided as operations?

 ### Run any command with `RawCommand`